 People with sleep apnea often are very sleepy during the day, snore loudly, and have episodes of gasping or choking, pauses in breathing, and sudden awakenings with a snort.

-Although the diagnosis of sleep apnea is in part based on symptoms, doctors usually use polysomnography to confirm the diagnosis and determine the severity.
+Although the diagnosis of sleep apnea is in part based on a doctor's evaluation of symptoms, doctors usually use polysomnography to confirm the diagnosis and determine the severity.

 Continuous positive airway pressure, oral appliances fitted by dentists, and sometimes surgery can be used to treat sleep apnea.

 There are three types of sleep apnea:

 Obstructive sleep apnea

 Central sleep apnea

 Did You Know...